Scholarships for Plant Pathology

 University of Wisconsin - Madison, College of Agricultural and Life Sciences

-The Wisconsin State Cranberry Growers Association offers an $800.00 renewable scholarship to a junior or senior student who has shown a “significant involvement” with the cranberry industry.
+The Wisconsin State Cranberry Growers Association offers an $800.00 highly specialized and renewable scholarship to a junior or senior student who has shown a “significant involvement” with the cranberry industry.

 The Gavin and Mary Weis Scholarship provides a stipend to an outstanding student in the field of horticulture (including plant pathology) annually.
 The amount of the award varies from year to year.
 Students with demonstrated financial need, who have distinguished themselves academically, and who are active in the University and professional horticulture community are encouraged to apply.